 Cleft Palate or Cleft Lip Surgery

 Many of the 1 in every 700 babies born with a cleft lip every year also have a cleft palate.
 Both can lead to speech problems, difficulty eating and struggling with confidence, among other health issues.
-The good news is the Palm Springs oral surgery team can help if you have a cleft lip or cleft palate.
+The good news is we can help if you have a cleft lip or cleft palate.
 The reconstructive surgery we offer addresses either one, and your dentist can customize the surgery to maximize your benefits.

 There are times when one of our dentists will find something unusual, such as a cyst or abnormal growth, during a routine examination.
 We’ve even found cancerous lesions during these examinations, but fortunately for you, our dentists know how to handle these situations.
 After diagnosing what they find, our dentists will safely and effectively remove anything unusual.

 Some teeth have such a considerable amount of damage, the best form of treatment is to remove them.
 Examples of when this could happen are if you have: